 6. Do not send cookie-cutter messages thanking people for following you

-Take this opportunity to foster your brand’s community by starting up a relevant conversation with each user.
+Take this opportunity to foster your brand’s community by starting a relevant conversation with each user.
 They’ll feel as though they are receiving personalized, individual attention and will be more likely to interact with you in the future.
 You can also go to their profile and find content that you can retweet or share.
-Outreach like this snowballs organically, leading to increased exposure and a healthy relationship forged in social proof.
+Outreach like this snowballs organically, increasing exposure and a healthy relationship forged in social proof.

 7. Do not call out a business or individual